 Dr Chonghua Yin has over ten years experience in data analysis/mining/management, software design and development, resource management, and climate change adaptation and risk assessment.
 He has two skills that make him distinctive – mixing programming with rapid prototype building.

-Soumik brings exceptional skills of IT and business to CLIMsystems.
+Soumik manages the department of software sales and services at CLIMsystems.
+He brings exceptional skills of IT and business to the company.
+He works closely with the internal team and the contractors to grow company's business in regards to software, data and service sales across the globe.
+He also manages the software licensing and dispatch.
 He works with prospecting clients, assess their climate change requirements and approach them with our products and services.
 He creates more opportunities for our business by communicating and targeting clients.
-His role includes sales of software, data and services.
 He is also responsible for providing technical and non-technical support to clients.
-Soumik also takes active interest in CLIMsystems' social media and marketing strategies.
+Soumik also takes an active interest in CLIMsystems' social media and marketing strategies.